 An accident waiting to happen

-It appears that underfunding is a key issue here.
-In this particular case, the attack itself wasn’t highly sophisticated.
-Management had just been using out-of-date Windows 7 computers that were “directly connected to the internet without any type of firewall protection,” along with shared passwords.
-Being realistic is vital - municipal water and other systems are easy targets, and remote management is inevitably a particularly vulnerable area, so access needs more stringent requirements.
+It appears that underfunding was a key issue in the Oldsmar water plant cyber attack, and in this case, the attack itself wasn’t highly sophisticated.
+Management had just been using out-of-date Windows 7 computers that were directly connected to the internet without any type of firewall protection, along with shared passwords.
+Being realistic is vital – municipal water and other systems are easy targets, and remote management is inevitably a particularly vulnerable area, so access needs more stringent requirements.

 In this new age of cyber, systems are increasingly weaponized and so security practices must be adapted to cope with emerging threats and trends.